apuroop-apz/bachelorsFinalProject/finalProjectFull.md

 framework for the UI callbacks.
 Callbacks are functions that execute when the user interacts with a UI component.
 Use the MATLAB Editor to add code to these callbacks.

-## LITERATURE REVIEW AND PROBLEM IDENTIFICATION
+## Literature Review and Problem Identification
 Various works have been carried out previously on various sign language recognition techniques.
 The research on Gesture recognition system can be classified into two types first is the use of electromechanical devices.
 This type of system affects the signer’s natural signing ability.
 The